gtuck/ai-workshop/slides.md

 - Understand what generative AI is and how it works
 - Explore real-world examples of how AI already impacts our lives
 - A few milestones in AI history and key AI vocabulary and concepts
-- Practice writing effective prompts to get useful responses from ChatGPT
+- Practice writing effective prompts to get helpful responses from ChatGPT
 - Try hands-on tools and leave with ideas you can apply right away
 - Have FUN!!!